New Zealand cricket team against Pakistan in the UAE in 2014–15

 The New Zealand cricket team toured the United Arab Emirates from 11 November to 19 December 2014 to play Pakistan.
 The tour consisted of three Test matches, two Twenty20 Internationals and five One Day International matches.
 The Test and T20I series were both drawn 1–1 and New Zealand won the ODI series 3–2.
+While one of the three Tests was drawn, the two that yielded results did so with a big margin.
+Pakistan won the first Test by 248 runs, while New Zealand won the third by an innings and 80 runs.